niklaslundberg/Arbor.Build/README.md

 Arbor.Build is aware if Azure Web sites and can determine if is running in a context where Kudu is available.
 This enables web sites to be deployed with source code triggers and the same build pipeline as running elsewhere.

-### Kudu deployment

-Create a .deployment file pointing to /build/build.exe

 #### Using GIT

 The code is cloned from the default repository and checked out with the specified branch into a temporary folder and and build actions are performed from that temp directory.
 This way the code is always clean.

-## Test framework integration

-Supported test frameworks

-* NUnit
-* VSTest
-* Machine.Specifications

 ## MSBuild integration

-Find latest version of MSBuild installed on the current machine by looking at registry keys.
+Find latest version of MSBuild installed on the current machine by looking at registry keys and using vswhere.exe.

 ### Solution builder